yochju/m-files/README.md

--*- mode: org -*-
-#+TAGS: Complete UnDocumented InComplete Obsolete Planned

-* About
+# About

 This repository contains a collection of working, unfinished as well as abandoned functions.
-They serve various tasks although most of them are related to image processing tasks.
+They serve various tasks although many of them are related to image processing tasks.

 Note that the functions have been designed for usability and not necessarily for